 Wat Rakhang Khositaram is located along the west banks of the Chao Praya River and is right beside the popular Wang Lang Market.
+This isn’t the original name of the temple but was renamed when an ancient bell was discovered here during renovations.
 The temple is also an easy 10-minute walk north of Wat Arun.
 It is well worth a quick visit if you want to see a less touristy yet ancient temple in Bangkok.

 12. Wat Mahathat (Temple of the Great Relic)

-This temple has been known by many different names over the years, however, it is finally referred to as Wat Mahathat.
+This temple has been known by many different names over the years but the current name is Wat Mahathat.

 Vipassana Meditation courses are taught here daily from 7am-10am, 1pm-4pm, and 6pm-8pm.
-There are both English and Thai speaking monks, so you can learn to meditate here even as a foreigner.
-Meditation classes are free; however it is generally expected that a donation is made (i.e. 100 THB, roughly USD 4).
+There are English and Thai speaking monks, so you can learn meditation even as a foreigner.
+Wat Mahathat meditation classes are free; however it is generally expected that a donation is made (i.e. 100 THB, roughly USD 4).

-Perhaps you have seen people selling small amulets along the street in Bangkok.
-Well, right next door to Wat Mahathat every Sunday is Bangkok’s largest amulet market.
+Perhaps you’ve seen people selling small amulets in Bangkok along the street?
+Next door to Wat Mahathat is Bangkok’s largest amulet market which runs every Sunday.
 You will find hundreds of locals closely examining these amulets with magnifying glasses and handing over wads of cash.

-Remember to dress appropriately when visiting any of these temples in Bangkok.
-That means clothing covering your knees and shoulders.
-While some temples may offer longer pants for tourists, it is best to dress well prepared.
+Remember to dress appropriately when visiting temples in Thailand.
+That means clothing covering your knees and shoulders for both men and women.